COP30: Climate Summit Gets Half the UK News Coverage It Did Last Year

-Climate News Tracker analysis reveals that UK coverage of COP30 in Belém fell to a three-year low across Public Service Broadcaster TV and radio programmes
+Climate News Tracker analysis reveals that UK coverage of COP30 in Belém fell to a three-year low across Public Service Broadcasters’ TV and radio programmes.

 December 2025